fred-corp/folderCMS/README.md

 > You can look at the [Project page](https://github.com/users/fred-corp/projects/1/views/4) for this repo to see what's going on.
 > A demo website is on its way !

+## Development plans

+* Make a prototype
+* Polish the prototype to create a working demo
+* Release v1.0
+* Release a Docker container
+* Work on feature requests :)

 ## But why ?

 Well, I didn't really find a suitable solution for what I wanted to do.
 [Automad](https://automad.org) was great, but lacked some flexibility I wanted to have like :